jaglawson3/mern-blog/README.md

-#mern-blog
+mern-blog
 ---------

-This is a simple exemplar of a mern app which allows you to create, edit, delete and list blogs.
+This is a simple exemplar app which allows you to create, edit, delete and list blogs.
 It has minimal styling.

-It leverages mongoDB, express.js, react.js and node.js hence the **mern**.
+It was written with mongoDB, express.js, react.js and node.js... hence the **mern**.

 To start the client server cd into client folder and run _npm run start_, client will appear on [http://localhost:3000/](http://localhost:3000/)